ganbarodigital/go_shellexpand/README.md

 `ShellExpand` will call `MatchVarNames` when it needs to know which variable names start with the given prefix.
 This is needed for [parameter expansion](#parameter-expansion).

 Your callback must return a list of all variable names that start with the given prefix.
 If no names match, return an empty list.

-### How Are Errors Handled?

-As a general principle, when an expansion fails, the input string is returned unmodified - and no error is returned.

-That said, UNIX shells have grown organically over the last 40+ years, and there will be times where a failed expansion is simply removed from the input string instead ... and still no error returned.

-Our main unit tests are in [`expand_test.go`](expand_test.go), and each supported expansion is run through a real UNIX shell too, to confirm that `ShellExpand` is as 100% compatible as possible.

-Golang errors can come from two places:

-* they can be returned from your [expansion callbacks](#expansion-callbacks)
-* they can be caused by using invalid [glob patterns](#glob-pattern)

-We return all errors back to you.
-When we do, the contents of the string we return is undefined.

 ## Supported Expansions